Folklore: Toelken's conservative-dynamic continuum

 No two performances are identical.
 The performer attempts to keep the performance within expectations, but this happens despite a multitude of changing variables.
-He has given this performance one time more or less, the audience is different, the social and political environment has changed.
+They have given this performance one time more or less, the audience is different, the social and political environment has changed.
 In the context of material culture, no two hand-crafted items are identical.
 Sometimes these deviations in the performance and the production are unintentional, just part of the process.
-But sometimes these deviations are intentional; the performer or artisan want to play with the boundaries of expectation and add their own creative touch.
+But sometimes these deviations are intentional; the performer or artisan wants to play with the boundaries of expectation and add their own creative touch.
 They perform within the tension of conserving the recognized form and adding innovation.

 The folklorist Barre Toelken identifies this tension as "a combination of both changing ('dynamic') and static ('conservative') elements that evolve and change through sharing, communication and performance."
 Over time, the cultural context shifts and morphs: new leaders, new technologies, new values, new awareness.
 As the context changes, so must the artifact, for without modifications to map existing artifacts into the evolving cultural landscape, they lose their meaning.
 Joking as an active form of verbal lore makes this tension visible as joke cycles come and go to reflect new issues of concern.
 Once an artifact is no longer applicable to the context, transmission becomes a nonstarter; it loses relevancy for a contemporary audience.
 If it is not transmitted, then it is no longer folklore and becomes instead an historic relic.